Gruber

 Quick tour

-To see what Gruber does, let's make a simple Node.js server.
-This is pure JavaScript, but you get a lot of benefits if Gruber's TypeScript without needing to use it directly.
+To see what Gruber does, let's make a simple Node.js server with JavaScript.
+You get a lot of TypeScript benefits using Gruber's without needing to use it directly.

 Let's start by creating a route, hello-route.js